Brisbane Roar FC: Notable Player Transfers

+Lucas Herrington to Colorado Rapids F.C.
+(Record Fee, A$1,560,000) (USA, Major League Soccer).

+Sam Klein to F.C.
+St. Pauli (Germany, Bundesliga).

 End of Season Awards

 The Brisbane Roar FC End of Season Awards are held at the end of each season with the men’s Player of the Year awarded the Gary Wilkins Medal and the Women’s, the Kate McShea Medal.